 What are Fulfillment Orders?

-How Fulfillment Orders Work
+How Fulfillment Orders Work?

 When a customer places an order on your Shopify store, a fulfillment order is automatically generated.
-This order contains all the necessary information to ensure that the right items are picked, packed, and shipped to the correct address.
+This order contains all the necessary information to guarantee that the right items are picked, packed, and shipped to the correct address.

 - Items to be Fulfilled: A list of all the products that need to be shipped.